Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 To get to the *Virtual Machines page* select the **Virtual Machines** from the VIRTUAL DATACENTER block in the *side-bar menu*:
 ![](../../../assets/images/vms/1-vm.png?classes=border,shadow)

-On this page you can find all created Virtual Machines in the current Project of the selected Organization with their *Headers, Create button, Search bar* and *Actions icon* which opens a list of available management actions for the selected VM:
+On this page you can find all created Virtual Machines in the current Project of the selected Organization with their *Headers, Create button, Search bar* and *Actions icon*, which opens a list of available management actions for the selected VM:
 ![](../../../assets/images/vms/2-vm.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions: